 In Puerto Rico, there are also different tax laws than in the United States.
 These play a critical role in the process of opening a merchant account there.

 Taxes in Puerto Rico

 Tax reporting in Puerto Rico works differently than on the mainland U.S. In Puerto Rico, laws require a complex

 and time-consuming daily reporting process.
 The island’s Treasury Department also retains a high level of control over smaller aspects of business, so to navigate that influence, we had to look at higher-risk banks to partner with.
 Even though the charge higher rates, they would be the most adept at wading through all of these factors: the debit network, the tax issues, and the influence of third parties.
-We would be charged even more, because we were considered a non-standard, foreign account and there would be more work involved for the bank.
-But after extensive conversations with many banks and companies, we were finally able to secure a partner.

 Thanks to this relationship, we are now able to offer our clients underwriting and merchant accounts in Puerto Rico, opening up whole new avenues for business owners looking to open up or move to the island.
 As a result of going through the process from beginning to end, GAM is also now one of the most knowledgeable firms when it comes to merchant accounts in Puerto Rico.
 That allows us to bring incredible value to a whole new group of clients.